Janaki Ammal

 Edavalath Kakkat Janaki Ammal (formally known as Janaki Ammal) (4 November 1897 – 7 February 1984) was an Indian botanist who worked on plant breeding, cytogenetics and phytogeography.
 Her most notable work involved studies on sugarcane and the eggplant (brinjal).
 She also worked on the cytogenetics of a range of plants and co-authored the Chromosome Atlas of Cultivated Plants (1945) with C.D.
 Darlington.
 She took an interest in ethnobotany and plants of medicinal and economic value from the rain forests of Kerala, India.
+Her remarkable research, which led to better cross-breeds of a sweeter variety therefore contributed to India’s sugarcane independence.
+Ammal is sometimes referred to as the 'woman who sweetened India's sugar cane'.
 She was awarded Padma Shri in 1977.

 Biography

 Early life and family

-Janaki Ammal was born to a Thiyyar family in Thalassery, Kerala on 4 November 1897.
+Janaki Ammal was born in Thalassery, Kerala on 4 November 1897.
 Her father was Diwan Bahadur Edavalath Kakkat Krishnan, Dy.
 Collector of Malabar district.
 Her mother, Devi Kuruvayi daughter of Kunhi Kurumbi Kuruvai.
 She had several siblings, including the civil servant E.K Govindan.

 Although her sisters all entered arranged marriages, Janaki chose a life of scholarship and study over matrimony, an uncommon move for a woman.